joel Sampson / N5LXI

 100-watt Rigs

-Icom IC-756 Pro II - This is my main big radio and the one I use when I run Net Control.
-I have been very happy with it.
-The display is great and it's easy to use.
+Elecraft K3 - This is my main big radio.
+I have been very happy with it since I "assembled" it.
+It's a great radio and the receiver is the best!
 I use a Yaesu SP-8 External Speaker and a Heil GM-5 microphone with it.
+I often run 5-watts QRP on SSB with the K3.

 QRP